cscorley/dissertation/chapters/5_discussion/9_threats.md

 choices impact our evaluation and conclusion.
 We chose to use mean reciprocal rank (MRR), but we could have also used mean average precision (MAP) instead.
 We chose the former because it lends itself to being paired with the Wilcoxon signed-rank test as both rely on the same input data.

-\todo{write something better than "this is what everyone does"}
+We also chose the former to establish a baseline that can be used to compare our approach against prior work in the field [@Dit-etal_2013a].